SyncfusionExamples/check-whether-DataFormItem-is-IsReadOnly-from-editor-touch-event-in-xamarin.android-dataform/README.md

 # How to check whether DataFormItem is IsReadOnly from editor touch event in Xamarin.Android DataForm?

-This example demonstrates to check whether DataFormItem is IsReadOnly from editor touch event in Xamarin.Android DataForm
+This example demonstrates to check whether DataFormItem is IsReadOnly from editor touch event in Xamarin.Android DataForm.

+See [How to check whether DataFormItem is IsReadOnly from editor touch event in Xamarin.Android](https://www.syncfusion.com/kb/10311/how-to-check-whether-dataformitem-is-isreadonly-from-editor-touch-event-in-xamarin-android-sfdataform) for more details.

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##